franzbu/WinHammer.spoon/README.md

 ### Manual Resizing

 Manual resizing is an optional feature, as windows of certain applications, such as LosslessCut or Kdenlive can behave in a stuttering and sluggish way when being resized.
-It is for each user to decide whether the resizing feature should be enabled.
-That being said, the feature works well here on standard applications such as Safari, Google Chrome, Finder, Terminal, iTerm2 and many more.
+That being said, resizing works well with the usual suspects such as Safari, Google Chrome, Finder, and so on.

-In order to enable manual resizing, add the following option to your 'init.lua' (whether this option is set to 'false' or not added makes no difference):
+In order to enable manual resizing, add the following option to your 'init.lua':

 ```lua
 WinHammer:new({